purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 $ black .
 ```

-We recommend to set `black` to your default formatter for Python files and activate the `format on save` in yout editor.
+We recommend to set `black` to your default formatter for Python files and activating the `format on save` in your editor.

 ### Commit Message Format

-You are encouraged to use [angular commit-message-format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format) to write commit message.
+You are encouraged to use [angular commit-message-format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format) to write a commit message.
 In this way, we could have a more trackable history and an automatically generated changelog.

 ```xml
 <type>(<scope>): <subject>